mythril-forge/homebrew-spells/spells/cantrips/green-flame-blade.md

-# Green-Flame Blade
+# Green-Flame Curse

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level evocation***

-**Casting Time:** action
+**Casting Time:** bonus action

-**Duration:** instantaneous
+**Duration:** 1 round

-**Range:** 5 feet
+**Range:** self

 **Tags:** verbal, material

+**Verbal Components:** the word "burn" spoken in abyssal

 **Material Components:** a weapon

 ---

 ## Description
-As part of the action used to cast this spell, you must make a melee attack with a weapon against one creature within the spell's range, otherwise the spell fails.
-On a hit, the target suffers the attack's normal effects, and green fire leaps from the target to a different creature of your choice that you can see within 5 feet of it.
-The second creature takes fire damage equal to your spellcasting ability modifier.

-This spell's damage increases when you reach higher levels.
-At 5th level, the melee attack deals an extra `1d8` fire damage to the target, and the fire damage to the second creature increases to `1d8` + your spellcasting ability modifier.
-Both damage rolls increase by `1d8` at 11th level and 17th level.
+Choose a weapon that you are holding.
+The weapon is shrouded in green, flaming energy until the end of your next turn.
+The first time a creature makes a melee weapon attack with this weapon before then, it unleashes its energy upon its target, and the spell ends.
+If the attack hits, the target takes `1d10` fire damage and suffers the attack's normal effects.

+If you let go of the weapon, its curse dissipates, and the spell ends.

+## At Higher Levels
+When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d10` for each slot level.

 ---